Part 1. The Case of Charlotte Teichgräber from Beuthen, Upper Silesia.

 Douglas and Nesta Tovey were wardens at Tollsworth Manor Youth Hostel in Chaldon, Surrey.
 They stated in 2012 (referring to the year 1938) that the house had recently been used to house Czech refugees.
 Source 1: Youth Hostels Association (England and Wales) Historical listing of all youth hostels and other YHA accommodation.
 Undated.
 PDF document.
 Source 2: Old Reigate.com A Pictorial History.
 See comments 1, 2 and 3.

-Refugees coming to the UK through the Czech Trust Fund and the BCRC had travelled from Czechoslovakia.
-It could be assumed that Leonhard and Charlotte had escaped Germany for Czechoslovakia (at a time when Czechoslovakia was still a safe country) and presumably married there.
-As mentioned in Part 1 of this story, Charlotte and Leonhard eventually left Germany, determined to marry outside the country.
+Refugees who arrived in the UK through the Czech Trust Fund and BCRC travelled from Czechoslovakia.
+It is reasonable to assume that Leonhard and Charlotte left Germany for Czechoslovakia, which was then a safe haven, and that they married there.
+As discussed in Part 1, Charlotte and Leonhard left Germany determined to marry abroad.

-Leonhard, as a Jew residing in Beuthen, Upper Silesia, would have been protected by the The German–Polish Convention on Upper Silesia until 1937.
-I covered this convention in Part 1 of this story and how to some degree the convention protected the Jews of German Upper Silesia.
+Leonhard, as a Jew residing in Beuthen, Upper Silesia, would have been protected by the German-Polish Convention on Upper Silesia until 1937.
+I covered this convention in Part 1 of this story.
+I explained how, to some degree, it protected the Jews of German Upper Silesia.

 The United States Holocaust Memorial Museum has records for both Leonhard Posner and Charlotte Posner.
-Both the records state that the information is from the British Committee for Refugees from Czechoslovakia and later, the Czech Refugee Trust Fund.
-It is noted that in the record for Charlotte Posner, her maiden name is incorrectly spelt as Teichgraver.
+Both the records state that the information is from the British Committee for Refugees from Czechoslovakia and later the Czech Refugee Trust Fund.
+It is noted that in Charlotte Posner’s record, her maiden name is incorrectly spelt as Teichgraver.
 Source 1: Record for Leonhard Poster.
 Source 2: Record for Charlotte Teichgräber.

 Many Jewish refugees in the UK were betrayed by Britain’s enemy aliens policy